lttng-event-rule — Common LTTng event rule specification

 positive integer number within square brackets.
 If the index is out of

-bounds, EXPR
+bounds, EXPR is false.

 The value of an enumeration field is an integer.